'Nonchalant' suspect arrested after Colorado Walmart triple-slaying

 “What we have determined is that it is random as of right now,” Avila told reporters.
 “As witnesses stated, the person came in and just shot towards a group.”

 The Walmart had been quickly surrounded by police and fire crews.
-Authorities initially said “multiple parties” had been injured.
 Avila said there was no indication the shooting was an act of terrorism and no one had claimed responsibility.

 “We can’t rule anything out,” he said.

-Ostrem is due to appear on Friday morning in Adams County District Court, where he will be advised on what charges he is being held, a court spokeswoman said.
+Ostrem is due to appear on Friday morning in Adams County District Court, where he will be advised of the charges against him.

+The victims were identified as Pamela Marques, 52, Carlos Moreno, 66 and Victor Vasquez, 26.

 Walmart customer Aaron Stephens, 44, of Thornton told Reuters he was buying groceries at a self-checkout stand when he heard gunshots and ricocheting bullets.